mdsol/flask-mauth/README.md

 # Flask MAuth

+**NOTE** This library is deprecated, you should be using [mauth-client-python](https://github.com/mdsol/mauth-client-python).
+It will be archived

 Flask-MAuth is a authentication library for Python server applications receiving MAuth signed requests.

 It is a partial Python port of the code in the [mauth-client-ruby](https://github.com/mdsol/mauth-client-ruby) repository.